Age discrimination in the United States: Alcoholic beverages

 In the United States, the minimum legal age to purchase alcoholic beverages has been 21 years of age since shortly after the passage of the National Minimum Drinking Age Act in 1984.
 The two exceptions are Puerto Rico and the Virgin Islands where the age is 18.
 The legal drinking age varies by state, and many states have no age requirements for supervised drinking with one's parents or legal guardians.

 Seventeen states (Arkansas, California, Connecticut, Florida, Kentucky, Maryland, Massachusetts, Mississippi, Missouri, Nevada, New Hampshire, New Mexico, New York, Oklahoma, Rhode Island, South Carolina, and Wyoming) and the District of Columbia have laws against possession of alcohol by minors, but they do not prohibit its consumption by minors.

 Fourteen states (Alaska, Colorado, Delaware, Illinois, Louisiana, Maine, Minnesota, Missouri, Montana, Ohio, Oregon, Texas, Wisconsin, and Virginia) specifically permit minors to drink alcohol given to them by their parents or by someone entrusted by their parents.

 Many states also permit the drinking of alcohol under the age of 21 for religious or health reasons.

 The National Minimum Drinking Age Act was passed by the United States Congress and was later signed into law by President Ronald Reagan on July 17, 1984; it punished any state that allowed persons under 21 years to purchase alcoholic beverages by reducing its annual federal highway apportionment by 10 percent.
 The law was upheld in the Supreme Court case South Dakota v.
 Dole, 483 U.S. 203 (1987).
 The law was later amended, lowering the penalty to 8 percent from fiscal year 2012 and beyond.

 United States customs laws stipulate that no person under the age of 21 may bring any type or quantity of alcohol into the country.

 Credit transactions

 The Equal Credit Opportunity Act (ECOA) is a United States law (codified at et seq.), enacted 28 October 1974, that makes it unlawful for any creditor to discriminate against any applicant, with respect to any aspect of a credit transaction, based on (among other things) age, provided the applicant has the capacity to contract.

 Elected office

 Some U.S. political offices have qualifications that discriminate on the basis of age.
 For example, pursuant to the Constitution of the United States the President of the United States must be at least 35 years old; a United States senator must be at least 30; and a member of the United States House of Representatives must be at least age 25.
 Most states in the U.S. also have age requirements for the offices of governor, member of a state senate or legislature, or other elected official.

 Employment

-Age discrimination is still an issue in employment in the United States as of 2019.